 Instructions for how students can set their personal pronouns are available on What's New in Canvas.
-Questions about this capability in Canvas should be directed to firstname.lastname@example.org.
-Students are able to select pronoun sets from a drop down menu (He/him/his, She/her/hers, They/them/theirs).
+Questions about this capability in Canvas should be directed to email@example.com.
+Students are able to select pronoun sets from a drop down menu (He/him/his, She/her/hers, They/them/theirs, etc.).
 Once a user selects pronouns, they will be visible next to the user's name and visible to all other users.
 As a default, no pronouns will be displayed until the user selects pronouns from the dropdown menu.
 Instructors should let students know that if they use a pronoun set that is not listed, they can contact the instructor directly to share their personal pronouns.

 Should I ask students for their pronouns on a questionnaire or in some other manner?

-Yes.
+Yes, it is a good idea to ask your students for their pronouns.
 If you use Canvas for your courses, you can ask students to indicate their pronouns in Canvas.
 We also recommend that you use a questionnaire at the beginning of the term.
 If you have not previously asked students for their pronouns, we encourage you to do so.
 This can be as simple as distributing a survey that asks students: 1) What name would you like me to use in referring to you in class?, and 2) What pronouns would you like me to use in referring to you?
 If you are speaking directly with a student, faculty, or staff member, you can ask them directly for their pronouns by asking: “What are your pronouns?”, “My pronouns are she/her/hers.
 What are yours?”, “I want to make sure I use the correct pronouns in addressing you.
 Which pronouns would you like me to use?”, or “I’m not sure if I confirmed which pronouns you use.
 Can you remind me what your pronouns are?”

 Some faculty ask students to publicly state their name and pronouns aloud in class—we recommend that you make stating pronouns in this way optional, as there may be students in your class that are not yet comfortable sharing their pronouns aloud.
 You can model by introducing yourself and stating your own pronouns and letting students know that you invite them to share theirs, if they choose.
-If you choose to do this, you should also be prepared to respond to students who may be disrespectful when sharing their pronouns or will indicate that they don’t care which pronouns are used to refer to them—for some this is a conscious choice, but for others it often comes from a place of privilege where they are able to be open with pronoun use in a way that is not possible for transgender and non-binary individuals whose gender identities are often questioned, disrespected and intentionally or unintentionally misgendered.
+If you choose to do this, you should also be prepared to respond to students who may be disrespectful when sharing their pronouns or will indicate that they don’t care which pronouns are used to refer to them—for some this is a conscious choice, but for others it often comes from a place of privilege where they are able to be open with pronoun use in a way that is not possible for transgender and non-binary individuals whose gender identities are often questioned and disrespected.

-Given that some students preferred names will not show on my roster, is it acceptable to circulate an attendance sheet with the roster or to call roll?
+Given that some students' preferred names will not show on my roster, is it acceptable to circulate an attendance sheet with the roster or to call roll?

 We recommend against circulating an attendance sheet that is pre-filled with roster information or calling roll using the information generated in the roster.
 Since not all students preferred names will appear on your roster, circulating a roster risks sharing names that are no longer in use by students with the rest of the class—this can be particularly devastating and harmful for transgender and non-binary students.
 You should assume that many of the names on your roster may not be in use by your students.
-An alternative is to circulate a blank attendance sheet and to ask students to indicate their preferred name and pronouns; then preferred names can be typed up for circulation and attendance in future classes.
+An alternative is to circulate a blank attendance sheet and to ask students to indicate their preferred name and (optionally) pronouns; then preferred names can be typed up for circulation and attendance in future classes.